vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 Content is King
 ===============

 When it comes to SEO, content is usually king.
-Odoo provides several modules to help you build your website content:
+Leansoft provides several modules to help you build your website content:

 - **Leansoft Blogs**: write great contents.